alexandrazolushkina/IntelliJ/README.md

 In this section, you will learn how to work with tasks in IntelliJ IDEA.

-This section also describes how to bind you issue tracker account to your IntelliJ IDEA, so that you can view and update your issues directly from IntelliJ IDEA.
+This section also describes how to bind your issue tracker account to your IntelliJ IDEA, so that you can view and update your issues directly from IntelliJ IDEA.

 ### Managing Tasks and Contexts